nddevern/65816-SNES-Assembly/README.md

 See [here](https://marketplace.visualstudio.com/items?itemName=joshneta.65816-assembly&ssr=false) for instructions on how to set up colors for your instance of VSCode using user settings.
 Mine is here:

+To set this up/use this I followed the instructions in the developer notes of this otherwise unrelated extension [here](https://marketplace.visualstudio.com/items?itemName=dagenbrock.vscode-merlin-assembler)

 {
     "editor.tokenColorCustomizations": {
         "textMateRules": [